HarneetKaur04/library_management/README.md

 ## Tests
 The test suite includes tests for multiple components.
 There are currently 4 test suites and 11 tests.
 These tests cover various aspects of the application, including rendering, user interaction, authentication, and API communication.
 ### Register Component Test:
-- Verifies that the registration form renders correctly with input fields for username, email, password, and contact.
+- Verifies that the registration form renders correctly with input fields for username, email, password, and phone no.
 - Ensures that the component handles form input changes accurately.
 - Tests the form submission process, ensuring that the component makes the expected API call and navigates to the correct route upon successful registration.
 ### Home Component Test: